-The new year is here and everywhere on the network you will find advises that will help you accomplish the goals you want this year, ways to cut habits that are not good for you, steps for a better life etc. On the holidays I was also scrolling down at the social media and at a point my system got overloaded with all this positive directions for a better self and how I will make this happen…
+The new year is here and everywhere on the network you will find advises that will help you accomplish the goals you want this year, ways to cut habits that are not good for you, steps for a better life, etc. On the holidays I was also scrolling down at the social media and at a point, my system got overloaded with all these positive directions for a better self and how I will make this happen…

 Setting goals and intentions is something really helpful for my life, sankalpa as we say in yoga that means the intention of my heart is one of the basic ingredients of the practice, and it is absolutely certain that goals nurture us and add days to our life!
 Never stop working on what makes your heart beat a little bit faster!
 Visioning, meditation and the practice itself are tools that help us come closer to what we desire.
 But do we really know what this is?